Apartmentzauber: Plot

 According to his parents' wishes, Karl Fischer should marry the young Almut Behringer.
-Her father owns the thriving transport company Behringer, to which Karl's father Waldemar has to pay huge sums every year as a dealer.
-Waldemar calculates that marriage could save the family a lot of money.
+Her father owns the thriving transport company Behringer, which bills Karl's father Waldemar huge sums every year for shipping his products.
+Waldemar figures that marriage could save the family a lot of money.
 However, Karl flees from Almut as soon as he sees her, so Waldemar and Almut decide to send Karl to a branch of the company in Italy for a year.
 Here he should learn to appreciate the company and thus also Almut.
 He is to be accommodated in one of the company's new apartment buildings, which have three rooms per apartment.
 They are always rented to either three women or three men.
 Almut's father orders a room for Karl.
 As he speaks indistinctly, Rochus Valerian, the caretaker of the apartment building, understands that the reservation should be made for a certain Karla.
 So when Karl arrives, he moves into a women's apartment, which his new roommates Karin and Elfi are not very enthusiastic about.
 Since Karl is now registered with the authorities as Karla, Valerian cannot make up for his mistake either.
 Karl, on the other hand, is impressed by the way things are, because he fell in love with Elfi at first sight.
 However, the young woman has a problem, since she is once again late for work, she is fired on the day Karl arrives.
 The only job she is offered as a foreigner in Italy is as a barmaid at Nino's establishment.
 Out of necessity, Elfi accepts the job, even though she hates serving drunk men in provocative clothes.
 Nino also makes clear advances to her.